 How much should you charge to replace screw or re-tighten loose dental screw?

 If this is yours and new, don’t charge anything and check your occlusion especially lateral movements.
 The fee if it is not yours or has been in for awhile is going to vary.
 I feel the fee should be about the same cost as your fee to re-cement a crown and do an occlusal composite plus some value for the risk take of touching the implant.
 That value is zero if it’s your crown.
 If the implant is not yours then make up a number.
-I charge between $300-400 based on how risky I think the situation is and also may or may not charge out a PA and limited oral exam.
+We charge $550 but could be more depending how risky we think the situation is and also may or may not charge out a PA and limited oral exam.
 Also, we charge less if doing a second time, but if doing again something is wrong.
 The implant is either flowered, there is an occlusal issue (likely an eccentric movement) or the patient is a hell of a clencher or grinder.

 Fee fix loose screw dental implant (dollar amount) = fee for recementing a crown + fee for occlusal composite + value for risk of touching implant